-Applicants at the GS-7 level must meet one of the following qualification requirements:
+Applicants at the GS-11 level must meet one of the following qualification requirements:

-Have one year of specialized experience equivalent to the GS-5 level.
+Have one year of specialized experience equivalent to the GS-9 level.
 Specialized experience is defined as experience that is in or directly related to the line of work of this position and has equipped you with the knowledge and competencies to successfully perform the duties of this position.
-More specifically, this requirement includes experience in gathering information and updating data in an automated system; experience in utilizing accounting systems and resolving inquiries; OR
+More specifically, this requirement involves participating in identifying, analyzing, and resolving issues affecting compliance with laws or regulations related to mineral revenue accounting including analyzing system data in an accounting or auditing capacity.
+OR

-Have a combination of specialized experience and graduate-level education as defined above which equals 100%.
-For example, have six months of specialized experience and year of graduate level education (i.e. 16 quarter hours or 9 semester hours of education.
-(Note: Applicants who select this response must provide transcripts as verification of their education); OR
+I have a combination of specialized experience and higher level graduate education as defined above which equals 100%.
+For example, I have 18 months of specialized experience and 1 year of graduate level education (I.e. 48 quarter hours or 27 semester hours of education.
+(Note: Applicants who select this response must provide transcripts as verification of their education).

-Applicants at the GS-9 level must meet one of the following qualification requirements:
+Applicants at the GS-12 level must meet one of the following qualification requirements:

 All education requirements must be met by the closing date of the announcement.